 Suggested Lithodora Uses

 Often, the lithodora is planted for aesthetic purposes and looks great in rock gardens.
+It makes an excellent choice for window boxes or containers.

-Deer resistant Lithodora is also frequently used as a ground cover and for erosion control.
+Deer-resistant Lithodora is also frequently used as a ground cover and for erosion control.

-This plant prefers rocky beds and is ideal for beautifying slopes, banks, etc.
+Moreover, this perennial plant prefers rocky beds and is ideal for beautifying slopes, banks, etc.